Differentiating Matrix Expressions

 String Output

-An expression can be converted to standard matrix notation and retrieved as a string by passing StdStr as a keyword argument to to_std:
+An expression can be converted to standard matrix notation and retrieved as a string by passing a StdStr instance as a keyword argument format to to_std:

 to_std(J; format = StdStr())